l0cks-acab/AMPTemplates/README.md

 ## Configuration

+### Configurable Settings

+The template uses a config file approach to manage server settings.
+Settings are configured through the AMP interface and automatically written to `nzp/AMP_server.cfg`, which is loaded when the server starts.

+The template uses:
+- `nazi-zombies-portableconfig.json` - Defines the configurable settings in the AMP interface
+- `nazi-zombies-portablemetaconfig.json` - Defines the config file location and template
+- Config file: `nzp/AMP_server.cfg` - Where settings are written and loaded from

-The template provides the following configurable settings through AMP's interface.
-These can be configured in the **Settings** section of your AMP instance:
+These settings should appear in the **Settings** tab of your AMP instance.
+Default values are defined in the config file:

+- **Protocol Name**: `NZP-REBOOT` (default - for desktop clients)
+- **Map**: `ndu` (default - Nacht der Untoten)

+### Available Settings

+The following settings are available to configure through the AMP interface:

 - **Protocol Name** (`com_protocolname`): Server protocol identifier (default: "NZP-REBOOT")
   - Use "NZP-REBOOT" for desktop clients